WellFiredDevelopment/dotCommandDocumentation/sphinx/source/api/classes/class_wellfired_command_unity_runtime_console_developmentconsole.rst

     **Description**

-        This method will stop the Development :ref:`Console<namespacewellfired_command_unity_runtime_console>` from auto opening if an error is fired, you can still open it manually.
+        This method will stop .:ref:`Command<namespacewellfired_command>` from auto opening if an error is fired, you can still open it manually.

 .. _classwellfired_command_unity_runtime_console_developmentconsole_1ab6c36623f90e61264271089ebf616062: